Scope-on-a-Rope Frequently Asked Questions

 The SOAR can also be connected through some models of document cameras and/or it can be plugged directly into a video projector.

-9. If i have a general question about the Scope-on-a-Rope, who should I contact?
+If I have a general question about the Scope-on-a-Rope, who should I contact?

 This guide provides detailed, step-by-step instructions for setting up and using the Scope-On-A-Rope, L2, and ProScope microscopes.